 Prerequisites: HSCI 283, HSCI 380, HSCI 384, HSCI 480, HSCI 482, or ARRT Certification.
 Corequisite: HSCI 284.
 Seminar includes discussion and application of instructional interventions used in accredited radiography programs.
 Discussions center on current issues and changes in practice as they apply to continuing curriculum development, the national accreditation process and patient education.
 Additional discussions …

-Corequisite: HSCI 494IN.
-Instructor consent.
+Prerequisites: HSCI 425 and graduating senior standing.
+Corequisite: HSCI 494IHA.
 Supervised internship and field experience within an approved agency.
-This course provides the academic supervision and facilitation of the corequisite on-site course (HSCI 494IN).
+This course provides the academic supervision and facilitation of the corequisite on-site course (HSCI 494IHA).
+Health Administration majors must complete a total of 135 hours.
 (Credit/No Credit only)

 HSCI 496A-Z. Experimental Topics Courses in Health Sciences (3)